sheikh-tabarak/mern-ecommercekit/README.md

 ### Project Description:

-ECommerce Kit is a robust web-based system using React.js, Tailwind CSS, and Redux that offers comprehensive functionalities for revenue analysis, inventory management, and product registration.
+ECommerce Kit is a complete and robust web-based system built using MERN STACK (React.js, Node js, Express js and Mongo DB) with Tailwind CSS, and Redux as supporting techonologies that offers comprehensive functionalities for revenue analysis, inventory management, and product registration.
 This system empowers businesses with valuable insights and efficient management tools.
 Here's an overview of its key features:

 ### Features: